Shopify/polaris/polaris.shopify.com/content/content/actionable-language.md

 #### Saving using the context bar component

 When merchants make changes on a page they’re sometimes presented with a context bar at the top.
 This context bar displays a status message on the left to indicate the state of the changes, like “Unsaved discount.”
-Since the status message provides context around the action being taken, the button doesn’t need to follow the common {verb} + {noun} content formula.
+Since the status message provides context around the action being taken, the button doesn’t need to follow the common \{verb\} + \{noun\} content formula.
 For example, [Save] instead of [Save product].
 In the context bar component, use the verb “Save”.

 <div as="SideBySide">